 When your MH-PCP thinks that you need specialized treatment, he/she will be responsible for arranging appropriate care with other qualified health care professionals, specialists or facilities, such as radiologists, laboratories, surgeons, and hospitals.
+Remember, in 2015, your plan has the Affinity Health Network in addition to the standard Vantage network.
+Copayments for Medical Home - Primary Care Physician (MH-PCP) and specialty care office visits, inpatient hospital stays, hospital outpatient surgery, and other hospital outpatient services will be lower if the provider delivering the covered services are in the Affinity Health Network.
 If the specialist wants you to come back for more visits, your specialist can contact our plan for approval of additional visits.